How to Choose a Key Management Server

 - TLS 1.3: Ensures secure communication and encryption key transmission over networks.

-4. Usability and management
+Usability and Management

 A KMS should provide user-friendly management capabilities while maintaining strict security policies.
 Essential usability features include: